Our board of directors

 Alison Twiner (Vancouver)

 “I have fond memories of canvassing my neighborhood for Heart & Stroke as a young girl, connecting with our community and sharing stories of heart health and stroke awareness.
-Knowing that access to information and early intervention vastly improves health outcomes, I look forward to connecting more Canadians through Heart & Stroke’s important cause.”
+Knowing that access to information and early intervention vastly improves health outcomes, it is a privilege to serve and connect more Canadians with Heart & Stroke’s important work and impact.”